COMSOC-Community/comsoc-website/docs/index.md

 <span class="interdisciplinary-header lettrine">Algorithmic<br>Insights</span>
 Classical results in social choice theory often concern the mathematical possibility (or impossibility) of designing mechansims for collective decision making that meet certain desirable properties.
 These usually are normative properties, such as satisfying some notion of fairness or being immume to strategic manipulation.
 But those classical results typically do not take computational considerations into account.
-In computational social choice, on the other hand, algorithmic questions take centre stage:
+In COMSOC, on the other hand, algorithmic questions take centre stage:
 How hard, in the complexity-theoretic sense, is it to solve the problem at hand?
 Can we design an algorithm for it?